trincellshelvin/coffee-shop-backend-auth/README.md

 # Admin Processes.....

-## ccess Protected Product Routes:
+## Access Protected Product Routes:

 Use the below outline and link with the login token created with the previous login response.
 Don't forget to assign a header to this request with authorization being the key and the value being the words Bearer and that copied token from the login response.